 If you're concerned and want more advice about using a VPN, read our VPN buying advice here.

 Our pick of the best VPN for iPad and iPhone is NordVPN.
-Based in Panama, NordVPN is outside of the jurisdiction of the '14-eyes'.
+Based in Panama, NordVPN is outside of the jurisdiction of the '14-eyes' (a group of countries that have agreed to collect, analyse and share information, much of which involves internet activity).

-You can connect to up to six devices at one time with your NordVPN account, which offers pricing starting at around £4 per month.
+You can connect to up to six devices at one time with your NordVPN account, which offers pricing starting at around £2/US$2.75 per month if you take advantage of the three year deal.

 Supported devices include iPhone and iPad, but also Mac, Windows, Linux and Android.